 1.5.
 Doble Testing

-Transformers at the Lower Snake River projects are required to undergo Doble testing every three years The testing must be conducted during warm, dry conditions (July–August) and requires an outage of the transformer and associated units.
+Transformers at the Lower Snake River projects are required to undergo Doble testing1 every three years to ensure they are functioning correctly and identify any issues that need repair.
+The testing must be conducted during warm, dry conditions (July–August) and requires an outage of the transformer and associated units.
 Testing is performed during already scheduled outages to the extent possible and timed to avoid or minimize impacts to fish.
 The schedule for the current year is defined below in Table A-1.
 For more information, refer to the project-specific sections below and FPP Chapters 2-8.

 Table A-1.
-Doble Testing Schedule in .*
+Doble Testing Schedule in 2018.*